Interstate matches in Australian rules football

-Representative matches in Australian rules football are matches between representative teams played under the Australian rules, most notably of the colonies and later Australian states and territories that have been held since 1879.
-For most of the 20th century, the absence of a national club competition in Australia and international matches meant that intercolonial and later interstate matches were regarded with great importance.
+Interstate matches in Australian rules football are matches between representative teams played under the Australian rules, most notably of the colonies and later Australian states and territories.
+Senior intercolonial representative matches took place from 1879 to the turn of the 20th century.
+For most of the 20th century, the absence of a national club competition in Australia meant that interstate matches were regarded as important events.